 What if I need additional funds to close the transaction besides my down payment?

-In some cases, an assumptor may not have the ability to fund the difference between the value of the assumed loan and the sales price, and may need to borrow additional funds in addition to their down payment.
+In some cases, an assumptor may not have the ability to fund the difference between the value of the assumable loan and the sales price, and may need to borrow additional funds in addition to their down payment.
 This is usually accomplished through second lien financing arrangements such as home equity lines of credit (HELOCs) and traditional second mortgage sources.

 Can I purchase a home and assume the mortgage if I am buying the property as an investment?

 If the property is assumed does is mean that that value is created?